streetchief/KnowledgeBase/knowledge/finance-glossary/Eurodollars.md

 # Eurodollars

 ## Definition
-U.S. dollars that are deposited in foreign banks outside of the United States or in foreign branches of the U.S. banks.
+U.S. dollars that are deposited in foreign banks outside of the United States or in foreign branches of U.S. banks.

+## Notes

 ## Tags
-financial-systems
+chapter-2,financial-systems